The Brain Deck Blog

 Doom scrolling hijacks your attention and drains your mental energy.
 Learn why your brain gets trapped in the scroll loop and how to break free with practical, research-backed strategies.

-Morning Routines of High Performers: What Actually Works
+Morning Routines of High Performers: 3 Things

 The best morning routines are not about waking up at 5 AM.
 They are about reducing decisions, building momentum, and protecting your best cognitive hours for your most important work.